 - Acting like the adult: They may be worried about the future now the person has died, so they might feel like they need to take on a more grown-up role.

 - Distance: They might bottle up their feelings and want to avoid talking about it.
 Or, they may prefer to speak to their friends about their emotions, rather than an adult.

 These are all natural reactions and often with time, they will pass.

-We’ve complied a few lists of the top resources we’d recommend.
+We’ve complied a list of the top resources we’d recommend.
 Included are articles, websites, podcasts, books, courses and more.
-Also, some of the resources relate to the coronavirus pandemic, recognising the vast impact it’s had on our ability, as a nation, to grieve.